StandingPadAnimations/Estella/README.md

 # Estalla

-A helper addon for light groups and linking in Blender.
+An addon to streamline working with lights in Blender.

 # Features
 This is a fork of atticus' original lightgroup helper.
 Here's a summery main features of the addon: